-1: The Mothe-Chandeniers Castle
+1: The Château de la Mothe-Chandeniers

 Site Features

-- State of Disrepair: Some parts are accessible while others are being restored.
+- State of disrepair: Some parts are accessible while others are being restored.

 2: The Old Textile Factory of Cholet